LennartH86/DataProductsProject/slides/index.md

 ## Why do you need this app?

-If you want to know how much goals your team did score in any of the UEFA European Championships, this is what you get from Wikipedia!
+General information are awesome!
+But what if you want to know how much goals each time scored in a specific Championship?
+This is what you get from Wikipedia!

 ![width](https://raw.githubusercontent.com/LennartH86/DataProductsProject/master/slides/wikipedia.PNG)

-But what if you want to compare your team to all the other teams participating in the tournament?
+Not realy what we want right?

 ---

-## Then you need this app!
+## This is why you need this app!

 Becaue you want to see all the data!
 For example from the UEFA European Championships 2012.